-Table 8.4: Type Test BIFs
+Table 9.4: Type Test BIFs

-Notice that most type test BIFs have older equivalents, without the is\ prefix.
+Notice that most type test BIFs have older equivalents, without the is prefix.
 These old BIFs are retained for backwards compatibility only and are not to be used in new code.
 They are also only allowed at top level.
 For example, they are not allowed in Boolean expressions in guards.

+'''

 abs(Number)

 bit_size(Bitstring)

 byte_size(Bitstring)

 element(N, Tuple)

 float(Term)

 hd(List)

+is_map_key(Key, Map)

 length(List)

 map_get(Key, Map)

 map_size(Map)

 node()

-node(Pid Ref Port)
+node(Pid|Ref|Port)

 round(Number)

-self()

-size(Tuple Bitstring)

-tl(List)

-trunc(Number)

-tuple_size(Tuple)
+'''

-Table 8.5: Other BIFs Allowed in Guard Expressions
+Table 9.5: Other BIFs Allowed in Guard Expressions